evildmp/afraid-to-commit/docs/git/git.rst

 When preparing for a pull request, GitHub will show you what's being compared::

-    evildmp:master...<your github account>:add-my-name
+    evildmp:master ... <your github account>:add-my-name

 On the left is the **base** for the comparison, my fork and branch.
 On the right is the **head**, your fork and branch, that you want to compare with it.

 A pull request goes from the **head** to the **base** - from right to left.

 You can change the bases of the comparison if you need to:

 #.  hit **Edit**
 #.  select the forks and branches as appropriate